-All of these things, when done with a critical eye, help to ensure both you and your dissertation’s success.
+All of these things, when done with a critical eye, help to ensure both your and your dissertation’s success.

 Professional editors, especially those with academic expertise, can review each section of your dissertation and polish it to perfection.
-Editors are exceedingly important with academic documents which always adhere to a style guide.
+Editors are exceedingly important to academic documents, which always adhere to a style guide.